Nepranal/ENGG1340-Snake-Game/README.md

 When the game is over, a message will be printed on screen.

-Objective: survive as long as you can while evading to eat yourself.
-Once you have eaten a specific amount of food, you will be promoted to the next stage.
+Objective: survive as long as you can while evading to eat yourself, hit barrier or eating poision.
+In Hard Mode, you need to eat food or other fruit/heart in a way that there are less poisions on the board and the board remains mostly clear so you can move snake easily.

-Several features will be included in game: (Optional) Food with different symbol that will slow the speed of the snake.
+Several features will be included in game: (Optional) Food with different symbol that will increase the score.
-Food with different symbol that will increase the speed of snake.
+Poison with different symbol that will kill the snake.
-Food that will reduce the length of the snake while the score remains the same.
+Barriers with different symbol.
+If you touch barrier, you will die.
-Food with different symbol that has more points than other.
+You can move around the board.

 To create and play the game:
 Download the file zip